influxdata/docs-v2/content/influxdb/cloud-iox/write-data/best-practices/schema-design.md

 A sparse schema is one where, for many rows, columns contain null values.
 These generally stem from [non-homogenous measurement schemas](#measurement-schemas-should-be-homogenous) or individual fields for a tag set being reported at separate times.
-Sparse schemas require the InfluxDB query engine to evaluate many null columns, adding an unnecessary overhead to storing and querying data.
+Sparse schemas require the InfluxDB query engine to evaluate many null columns, adding unnecessary overhead to storing and querying data.

 _For an example of a sparse schema,
 [view the non-homogenous schema example below](#view-example-of-a-sparse-non-homogenous-schema)._